from small one page howto to huge articles all in one place

 Emergency error message (LogLevel emerg)

-The date-time field contains the date and time of when the page started printing.
-The format of this field is identical to the data-time field in the access_log file.
+The dat-time field contains the date and time of when the page started printing.
+The format of this field is identical to the dat-time field in the access_log file.

-The message field contains a free-form textual message.
+The message field contains a fre-form textual message.
 Messages from job filters are prefixed with "[Job NNN]" where "NNN" is the job ID.

 PAGE LOG FILE FORMAT

-The page_log file lists each page or group of pages that are sent to a printer.
+The page_log file lists the total number of pages (sheets) that are printed.
 By default, each line contains the following information:

-For example the entries for a two page job called "myjob" might look like:
+For example the entry for a two page job called "myjob" might look like:

 The PageLogFormat directive in the cupsd.conf(5) file can be used to change this information.